zorbathut/dosvob/README.md

 I give no guarantee that the disk format is stable.
 If you blindly sync a new version, it may have an entire new disk format that it starts from scratch without warning you.
 It won't clobber old data without warning (this *is* a guarantee!)

 dosvob (intentionally!) does not shut down droplets before snapshotting volumes.
 This means your backup may be in an inconsistent state, roughly equivalent to what you'd get if you hard-shutdown a droplet instead of shutting it down gracefully.
 This is a thing you're not supposed to do and may result in a nonworking backup.
 In my experience, it works surprisingly often (I've never had a failure, in fact!), and also I'm pretty lazy and don't want to try figuring out a more reliable solution.
-Also, I run low-load servers without anything critical on them.
+Also, I run low-load servers without anything critical on them, so take that with a grain of salt.
 I recommend keeping several recent versions, which will sharply mitigate the chance of not having a working backup; I also recommend testing your backups.

 **This program was written by one dude over the course of one night when he should have been going to bed and one morning when he hadn't really gotten enough sleep and was scrambling to get it done before he had to get to work.
 There is no warranty.
 There are no guarantees.
 If it deletes all of your data, I'll shrug and say "sorry", and also kind of silently judge you behind my monitor.
 If you are using this for anything of importance, you should audit the code, test the backups, and continue to verify them regularly.
 To quote the end of the license: THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.**